aksgoel/Your-Everyday-Masks/README.md

 This will run both the server and the client.
 The Order Logs will be written at the root level with filename 'log.txt' and also available on your Stripe Dashboard.

-Server is on port 5000
+Server is on port 5000.
 The page will reload if you make edits.

+Enjoy!!!